Physician-led, interventional psychiatry experts

 Spravato

 Spravato® is an esketamine nasal spray that has FDA approval for helping patients with treatment-resistant depression.
-Experienced psychiatrist Karen Giles, MD, MS, at Breakthru Psychiatric Solutions in Sandy Springs, Georgia, specializes in using innovative therapies like Spravato and IV ketamine infusions to treat long-term depression when nothing else is helping.
+Experienced psychiatrist Karen Giles, MD, MS, at Breakthru Psychiatric Solutions in Sandy Springs and Alpharetta, Georgia, specializes in using innovative therapies like Spravato and IV Ketamine infusions to treat long-term depression when nothing else is helping.
 To learn more about fast-acting Spravato treatments and how those treatments could benefit you, call Breakthru Psychiatric Solutions today or book an appointment online.

 What is Spravato?

-Spravato contains a refined form of ketamine (called esketamine) that is delivered in the form of a nasal spray.
+Spravato contains a refined form of IV Ketamine (called esketamine) that is delivered in the form of a nasal spray.
 It can help patients with depression (major depressive disorder) when other treatments aren’t working.

 Breakthru Psychiatric Solutions specializes in treating depression, particularly in moderate to severe cases and in patients who have treatment-resistant depression (TRD).
 They offer Spravato as part of their range of innovative depression treatments.

 Spravato is by prescription only, and you have to receive it from a psychiatrist.
-It has FDA approval for use as an augmentation to antidepressant medication for depression, which means your insurance may cover it.
+It has FDA approval for depression, which means your insurance may cover it.

 How does Spravato work?